eleanor-sims/disaster-response-pipeline/README.md

 **ML Pipeline Preparation.ipynb** - Jupyter Notebook used for analysis and to prepare ML pipeline

 ## Installation
-There should be no extra library installations required in addition to those provided as part of the Anaconda distribution.
-There should be no issue in running the code using Python 3.7 and above.
+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.

 ## Instructions
 1. Navigate to the project root directory and run the following commands to establish the database and model: